-Most of you will be able to study your first preference in Humanities, Technology and Enhancement.
+We always strive to ensure that most students can study your top preferences.
 This cannot, however, be guaranteed; there is a limit to the number who can study each subject.
-It is, therefore, extremely important that you fill in a second, third and fourth preference, which you are prepared to accept, on the form which you will be asked to complete.
-Forms will be returned to you if these sections are not completely filled in.
+It is, therefore, extremely important that you fill in a second to fifth preference, which you are prepared to accept, on the form which you will be asked to complete.